 How Do I Know if I Have Bruxism?

 Frequent headaches, unexplained tenderness in your jaw or your teeth becoming shorter are good indicators you may be grinding your teeth at night.
 Some people do not realize they clench their teeth at night until someone tells them.
 If you notice any of the following symptoms, schedule an appointment with our dentists right away.

 - Unexplained headaches, jaw pain, facial soreness or earaches

 Children who develop bruxism usually experience nocturnal bruxism rather than awake bruxism.
 Our pediatric dentistry services will let us keep tabs on their teeth to determine if they are grinding while they sleep.

 The causes of bruxism are difficult to determine, but there are many suspected physical and psychological causes.
 Having family members with bruxism may increase your chances of developing this condition.
 Additional causes may include the following:

 - Tension due to anxiety, stress, anger, or frustration

-- Misaligned upper and lower teeth (known as malocclusion)
+- Malocclusion (misaligned upper and lower teeth)

 - Sleep apnea or other sleep disorders